slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Enter action with boldness.'*
 -->

+> *'A year from now, you will wish you had started today.' -- Karen Lamb*

+Just start.

+Stop making resolutions and start making something.

+> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

+> *'You don't have to be great to start, but you have to start to be great.' -- Zig Ziglar*

+> *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

+> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

+> *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

+> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

+> *'Start where you are.
+Use what you have.
+Do what you can.' -- Arthur Ashe*

+### Why people procrastinate?

+- [Perfectionism](chapter_1_self.md#on-perfectionism).
+You fear releasing something unimportant, so you don’t release anything at all.
+- Fear (of change).
+Procrastination is deeply tied to anxiety.
+We distract ourselves because we are not willing to face up with what bothers us.
+- Lack of urgency / deadlines (the panic monster).
+Pressed by circumstances, we feel unusually energized and focused.
+What gets measured gets done.
+- No inspiration.
+The inspiration you are waiting for, in order to start, is on the other side of starting.
+Momentum generates motivation.
+Inspiration is for amateurs.
+- No opportunities.
+When hope disappears, so does action.
+- No preparation.
+You can learn while you do it.

+> *'One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism.' -- bane_HN*

+> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*

+> *'Go and do the things you can’t.
+That is how you get to do them.' -- Pablo Picasso*

+> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 Timing is important.
 However don't wait for the [perfect occasion](), a good occasion is a safer bet.
 You will languish if you stop for a long time.
 Paralysis is worse than bad timing.